HRithIkGowDA/SHARPENER-REACT-MODULE-FULL/Styling , Debugging and Lifecyle Methods in React/readme.txt

-complete folders related to chap 3 of react module
+complete folders related to chap 3 of react module.